 2009 - The Breckenridge Cabin, Breckenridge CO.
 Unbuilt.

-2009 - The 1111 East Pike Apartments, 1111 East Pike, Seattle WA.
-Commissioned 2008.
+2009 - The 1111 East Pike Apartments, 1111 East Pike Street, Seattle WA.
+Commissioned in 2008.
 Designed with Kirsten Murray.
 Photos by Frances Zera.
 Won the 2011 National AIA Housing Award.

-2009 - The Ronnie Sue Stangler Remodel, aka The Kuruma House Remodel, 1067 East Blaine Street, Seattle WA.
+2009 - The Ronnie Sue Stangler Remodel, aka Kuruma House Remodel, 1067 East Blaine Street, Seattle WA.
 Photos by Tim Bies.
 Sold in 2014 to Merima and Aaron Adee.

 2009 - The Bill and Amanda Nguyen House, aka Slaughterhouse Beach House, aka AURA house, Honoapaiilani Highway at Honoloa Place, Kapalua, Maui HI.
 Project architect, Kirsten Murray.
 Engineer: Monte Clark, MCE Structural Consultants.
 Lighting: O-LLC.
 Interiors: Sage Interiors.
 Civil engineer, Ottomo Engineering.
 Built by Schuchart/Dow.
 3821 square feet.
 2500 feet of open space.
 The home features three connected "huts" – general living quarters, guest suites, and a main sleeping area.
 Top three photos by Simon Watson.
 Sold in 2013 to photographer Peter Lik, who added $3M in renovations.
 For sale in 2015.